Gusarich/housify/README.md

 housify my-module.hsf
 ```

-This will compile your module into a JSON file with a formal description of all houses, including used stat names and the list of actions for each handler.
+This command compiles your module into a JSON file containing a formal description of all houses, including the stat names and a list of actions for each handler.

-You can then pass that JSON into Housing Writer (in progress) to automatically import all actions into the game without manually writing everything.
+You can then pass the generated JSON to the Housing Writer (currently in progress) to automatically import all actions into the game without manually writing everything.

 ## Contributing

 We welcome contributions from the community!
-Please adhere to the following guidelines when contributing:
+Please follow these guidelines when contributing:

-1. **Open an Issue First:** Before opening a pull request (PR), please open a related issue first.
-This helps to discuss the changes and get feedback before investing time in development.
+1. **Open an Issue First:** Before submitting a pull request (PR), please open a related issue to discuss the changes and receive feedback.
-2. **Single Issue Focus:** Each issue should address a single, understandable problem.
-This makes it easier to manage, review, and discuss the changes.
+2. **Single Issue Focus:** Each issue should address a single, understandable problem, making it easier to manage, review, and discuss changes.

 To contribute: